 Availability: Fall and Spring Semesters, NUR 339, 341

-Students in the Bayside-North partnership work both in direct client care and in the role of advocate and partner in community-based outreach.
+Students in the Bayside-North partnership work in direct client care as well as in the roles of advocate and partner in community-based outreach.
 Students provide clinic and home visits at Franklin Towers in collaborative practice with Portland Housing and the Greater Portland Health primary care satellite clinic.
-Working with the city of Portland, the public health department and the Maine Access Immigrant Network, students develop an understanding of the transitions for new immigrants and asylum seekers in the first months of relocation.
+Working with the city of Portland, the public health department, and the Maine Access Immigrant Network, students develop an understanding of the transitions for immigrant families and asylum seekers in the first months of relocation.